run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 runai list projects
 ```

-Create a Project using the Administrator UI and verify that the Project is reflected in the above command.
+Create a Project using the Run:AI user interface and verify that the Project is reflected in the above command.

 ### 3. Submit a Job